limsuky/incoming-call-update/README.md

 - One DynamoDB used to store information when passing between SIP media applications
 - One S3 Bucket used to store wav files for play on SIP media applications

 ## Operation

-In this demo, you will be creating two Chime SIP media applications.
-The first SMA, `inboundSMA.js` is created and assocaited with a phone number `inboundPhoneNumber` that is part of the CDK output.
-The second SMA, `emulatorSMA.sj` is created and associated with two phone numbers: `salesPhoneNumber` and `supportPhoneNumber`.
-The Emulator SMA will act as a simple telephony device that answers the inbound call and plays a message.
+In this demo, you will be creating a Chime SIP media application.
+The SMA, `inboundSMA.js` is created and assocaited with a phone number `inboundPhoneNumber` that is part of the CDK output.
+The `inboundSMA` Lmabda also create audio record file that caller left voice message.
+With given information getting from IVR actions, the data will be stored in to Dynamo DB.
+The S3 event (record file created) triggers `createTranscription.py` to create transcription using Amazon Transcribe service.
+When `Job Completed` event from event bridge will sent a event to `slackEvent.js` Lambda to assemble all caller data and synchronise with Dynamo DB, and send webWook message to slack.
+In addition, `slackEvent.js` interacts with slack commands such as `/openedcase`, `/closedcase` to query current case status, and `/makeclose` and `/reopen` command to make change case status that integrate with case management system (Dynamo DB in this demo).

 To test this out, from a normal phone, place a call to the `inboundPhoneNumber`.
 The `inboundSMA` will first check to see if the calling number has an assocaited account ID.
-If it does, it plays a message and requests a DTMF response of '1' for sales or '2' for support.
-Once a selection has been made, this SMA will bridge the call to the associated number on the the `emulatorSMA`.
-If the number is not assocaited with an account, the SMA will request the account ID and store that account ID in a DynamoDB.
-This store will trigger a Lambda to create a wav file for later playback.
+If it does, it plays a message and requests a DTMF response of '1' for technical or '2' for sales or '3' for other inqueries.
+Once a selection has been made, this SMA will request leave a message and record the voice message.

-When the call arrives on the `emulatorSMA`, it will look up the number on the incoming call and get the associated account ID.
-It will then play the account number back to the caller and hangup.

 ## Cleanup